KatharaFramework/Kathara/README.md

 Kathará emulates network scenarios using either Docker or Kubernetes as backend virtualization system.

 ## Installation
 Install Docker and then run the installer specific for your Operating System.
-For a step by step guide check the [Wiki](https://github.com/KatharaFramework/Kathara/wiki).
+For a step-by-step guide check the [Wiki](https://github.com/KatharaFramework/Kathara/wiki).

 For further information on how to use Kathará on Kubernetes (**Megalos**) please refer to the [Wiki Page](https://github.com/KatharaFramework/Kathara/wiki/Megalos-(Kathara-over-Kubernetes)).